In this article we review some of the most common causes of false fire alarms and how to avoid them. It covers:

 Sometimes the MCP can be mistaken for the building exit button, and sometimes pranksters think activating a fire alarm is a fun thing to do.
 Malicious or accidental triggering of the fire alarm can be remedied by fitting covers to the MCP’s.
 Lifting the cover causes the user to focus more on what they are doing and helps to draw their attention to the fact that they are about to lift the cover on a fire alarm activation point.

-Selecting fire alarm equipment that is fit for purpose in relation to the location within the premises it is intend to protect is a vital first step.
-Once installed, regular inspection and testing is key and will help to reduce false fire alarms because equipment will be cleaned and checked to identify potential problems, and defective parts can replaced before they cause an unwanted activation.
+Selecting fire alarm equipment that is fit for purpose in relation to the location within the premises it is intended to protect is a vital first step.
+Once installed, regular fire alarm maintenance is key and will help to reduce false fire alarms because the equipment will be cleaned and checked to identify potential problems, and defective parts can be replaced before they cause an unwanted activation.